 Explore the sections below to learn more about community service throughout our divisions.

 In the Preschool and Lower School, students engage in age-appropriate community service projects ranging from preparing sandwiches for Urban Ministries of Durham to fundraising for the Karen Beasley Sea Turtle Hospital and Heifer International.
-Faculty work to truly connect students with this important work; for example, first-graders not only create seasonal decorations and fundraise for the Ronald McDonald House, but they have also visited the house annually for 17 years, seeing first-hand why their efforts are so meaningful.
+Faculty work to truly connect students with this important work; for example, first-graders not only create seasonal decorations and fundraise for the Ronald McDonald House, but they have also visited the house annually for about 20 years, seeing first-hand why their efforts are so meaningful.